How to Use Scaniverse

 • You need precise measurements.

 Yes, we will continue to support and improve our LiDAR and photogrammetry modes.
-For some applications, LiDAR and/or photogrammetry can be preferrable to gaussian splatting, and we intend to support these long-term.
-To access these modes, press New Scan > Mesh.
+For some applications, LiDAR and/or photogrammetry can be preferable to Gaussian splatting, and we intend to support these long-term.

 Contact us